-Because many sites are small and being reused, improvements consist of upgrading storm drains, and water and sewer lines if needed for intensification of use and placing utilities underground.
-The City uses standard conditions of approval that are applied to projects as warranted.
-Public improvements may also be required to improve the safety and livability of the city.
-These include curbs, gutters, and sidewalks, street trees, street reconstruction, bicycle facilities, traffic signals, utility lines, street furniture and park and greenway improvements.
+Because many sites are small and being reused, improvements consist of upgrading storm drains, and water and sewer lines if needed for intensification of use and placing on-site utilities underground.
+For larger projects requiring major conditional use permits (that exceed base floor area ratio, density, or height) the City uses standard conditions of approval that are applied to projects, as warranted, that include public improvements along the frontage of the property.
+Requirements are designed to improve the safety and livability of the project area and city and may include curbs, gutters, sidewalks, street trees, street reconstruction, bicycle facilities, traffic signals, utility lines, and street furniture.
+The objective standards being developed under Program C will add greater clarity to these requirements and eliminate subjectivity.